/ Docs

 cp .env.default .env

-# Edit .env before running
+# Edit .env file before running

 docker-compose up